vitorleonel/stepy-product-publisher/README.md

 $ yarn test
 ```

+## Note

+I decided to use Blueprint's `Panel stack` feature to experiment more with the framework, however we could do this same flow using react-router.

 ## About component structure

 I decided to follow the structure of a component as we do here in the current company, so all components you will see a structure similar to the one below: